snowflakedb/native-apps-templates/spcs-basic/README.md

 ## Setup the application

-When the application is opened for the first time, you need to grant some `Account Privileges`
+When the application is opened for the first time, you will be prompted to grant the following account-level privileges to it:

 - CREATE COMPUTE POOL
 - BIND SERVICE ENDPOINT